UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**SoundImage - Eric Matyas**](http://soundimage.org/) - Very large and cool library of original music-pieces, textures and sounds all licensed under a public license that only reqires proper attribution as stated on the About-page 'Section 3 – License Conditions.'.
 It is neatly explained again on the home-page of this site.
 Thanks Eric Matyas.
 Great work.
 Please consider donating a small amount of money for all the hard work.
 * [**Echo Blue Music - Devynn**](https://www.echobluemusic.com) - Large library with music, albums and sound-effects with astonishing quality from an accomplished artist.
 Thanks Devynn for sharing.
 (CC by 4.0 license, completely free for commercial use, just attribute correctly as stated on the page).
 * [**Acapela-Box**](https://acapela-box.com/) - Very hight quality test-to-speech engine with nice voices.
 Achives almost natural sounding speech.
 Download costs a bit, but at very reasonable rates.

+## Open Sourced Games
+Here is a list of completed open-sourced games.

+* [Infiniminer](https://github.com/craftworkgames/infiniminer) - A game Markus Persson regarded as inspiration before he created Minecraft.
+Only maintained for about a year, subsequently released under the MIT license.
+Craftworkgames exported it from google-code to GitHub.
+The original master-branch on GitHub is no longer maintained.